CEMC-gitworkshop-2018/try2-thomas-ingram/song.md

-Then came the sun that dred up all the rain
+Then came the sun that dried up all the rain